YaBoiiOmer/YaBoiiOmer/README.md

 # Hey there!

-I'm Omer H., a first-year Computer Science student at **Reichman University**.
+I'm Omer H, a first-year Computer Science student at **Reichman University**.
 I love building **full-stack projects** from scratch, solving tricky problems, and learning new things along the way.
 I get really **fired up when I succeed at something challenging**, and that drive keeps me pushing through tough bugs and obstacles.

 I'm very **friendly and social**, and I love engaging with people, collaborating on projects, and meeting new people.
 I'm deeply passionate about technology, always curious, and eager to learn as much as I can.